imujtaba8488/package_im_stepper/README.md

 Here's a list of some important changes in version: __0.1.2+9__.
 For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

 * `DotStepper` has been completely revamped to support controlling the stepper in multiple ways.
 New features such as line-connectors, spacing between dots, modern indicator effects, new dot shapes, etc. have been added.
-However, certain __breaking changes__ happened along the way.
+However, following __breaking changes__ happened along the way.

 * `DotStepper` __Breaking Changes__:

-  * `activeStep` now starts from 0 and NOT from 1.
+  * `activeStep` now starts from 0 and __NOT__ from 1.
 Maximum `activeStep` is therefore now `dotCount` - 1.

   * `lowerBound` and `upperBound` have been removed.